—-Envelope or a letter’s address block:

 —-—-Dear President (Surname)—–#2

 —-#1) Traditionally former presidents go back to the form of address to which they were entitled prior to taking office.
+The logic was that it was a one-person-at-a-time office so only the current office holder would get the forms of address.
 For example, in retirement Dwight Eisenhower was correctly addressed as General (Full name) on the envelope and as Dear General (Surname) in the salutation.
 After Harry Truman left the presidency he directed others to address him as Mr. Truman.

-—-#2) The contemporary practice is to address former presidents as President (Surname) in conversation.
-The current president is the only one to be identified as The President or addressed as Mr. President.
-In writing the forms above — showing the Honorable (Full Name) are correct for a former president.
-Use this form for an envelope, address block on a letter, in a program or in a formal introduction.
+—-#2) The contemporary practice is to orally address and refer to former presidents as President (Surname) in conversation or in a salutation.
+NOTE: The current president is the only one to be identified as The President or addressed as Mr. President.

 —-—-For more on this traditional form of address, see the next post Is a Former President Addressed as President (Name)?